Here is the latest on the 2026 World Superbike rider line-up during the summer break...

 Team HRC:

-Both factory Honda riders are out of contract at the end of the season, and it appears that drastic changes could be on the way for the Japanese manufacturer.
+Both factory Honda riders are out of contract at the end of the 2025 season, and it has been confirmed that Iker Lecuona will not remain with the Japanese manufacturer.

 Petronas MIE Racing Honda: